espressif/esp-idf/tools/unit-test-app/README.md

 ### Assign Test Stage:

-`assign_test` job will try to assign all cases to test jobs defined in `.gitlab-ci.yml`, according to test environment and tags.
+`assign_unit_test` job will try to assign all cases to test jobs defined in `.gitlab-ci.yml`, according to test environment and tags.
 For each job, one config file with same name of test job will be generated in `components/idf_test/unit_test/CIConfigs/`(this folder will be passed to test jobs as artifacts).
 These config files will tell test jobs which cases it need to run, and pass some extra configs (like if the case will reset) of test case to runner.

 Please check related document in tiny-test-fw for details.